translationexchange/tml-python-django/README.md

 }
 ```

-To start using tml tags and filters, load tag libraries in the head of your template file:
+To start using TML tags and filters, load tag libraries in the head of your template file:

 ```jinja2
 {­% load i18n %­}